-Inside I will make a list of everyone I am making a stocking along with a budgeted amount to help me to stay on track.
+Inside the notebook, make a list of everyone you plan to fill a stocking for along with a budgeted amount to help me to stay on track.

 SLCG PRO TIP: When making the list, take the time to really think about the person and what they like.
-For stockings, personal is better and funny is good too.
-As you think of things just write them in your notebook.
+For stockings, personal is better, and funny is good too.
+As you think of things, write them in your notebook.

 From today on, keep this notebook with you whenever you are out running errands or sitting next to you if you are shopping online.
 If you see a deal, you can snag it because you will now know exactly what you need for each person at any given time.

 Tip #2 Make a budget

-Keep a dollar amount written in your book next to the person’s name so you never go over budget.
-After your list is complete add up all the amounts for all the people listed inside so you have a total budgeted amount.
+Keep a dollar amount in your book next to the person’s name so you never go over budget.
+After your list is complete, add up all the amounts for all the people listed inside so you have a total budgeted amount.

 Tip #3 Clip coupons